mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div>
 {% include verse.html
-text="On that day YHWH will punish the host of heaven in heaven and on earth the kings of the earth.
-They will be gathered together like prisoners in a pit; they will be shut up in a prison, and after many days they will be punished." verse="Isaiah 24:21-22"
+text="It will happen in that day that YHWH will punish the army of the high ones on high, and the kings of the earth on the earth.
+They will be gathered together, as prisoners are gathered in the pit, and will be shut up in the prison; and after many days they will be visited." verse="Isaiah 24:21-22"
 %}

 {% include verse.html
-text="Then he will say to those at his left hand, ‘You who are accursed, depart from me into the eternal fire prepared for the devil and his angels ..." verse="Matthew 25:41"
+text="Then he will say also to those on the left hand, ‘Depart from me, you cursed, into the eternal fire which is prepared for the devil and his angels ..." verse="Matthew 25:41"
 %}
 </div>